A study on the conditioning of finite element equations with arbitrary anisotropic meshes via a density function approach: Introduction

-In the second approach (referred to as \emph{the density function approach} hereafter), a lower bound on the smallest eigenvalue of the stiffness matrix is obtained through a lower bound of the smallest eigenvalue of a continuous generalized eigenvalue problem involving an auxiliary density function.
-It is first employed by \NameCite{Fried73} for the Laplace operator. \citeauthor{Fried73} shows how to obtain the lower bound for the continuous problem for spherical domains and claims via a physical argument that the bound is also valid for general domains.
-The obtained bound for the smallest eigenvalue of the stiffness matrix is valid for any mesh in any dimension but it is less sharp than that obtained in~\cite{KaHuXu12} in three and higher dimensions; \citeauthor{Fried73}'s bound is proportional to power $(d-2)/d$ of the volume of the smallest mesh element whereas that in~\cite{KaHuXu12} is only proportional to an average of the volumes of all elements (cf.\ \eqref{eq:KaHuXu12} and \eqref{eq:lMin:A-Fried}).
+In the second approach (hereafter referred to as \emph{the density function approach}), a lower bound on the smallest eigenvalue of the stiffness matrix is obtained through a lower bound of the smallest eigenvalue of a continuous generalized eigenvalue problem involving an auxiliary density function.
+It is first employed by Fried~\cite{Fri73} for the Laplace operator.
+Fried shows how to obtain the lower bound for the continuous problem for spherical domains and claims via a physical argument that the bound is also valid for general domains.
+The obtained bound for the smallest eigenvalue of the stiffness matrix is valid for any mesh in any dimension but in three and higher dimensions it is less sharp than bounds obtained in~\cite{GraMcL06,KamHuaXu13}: Fried's bound is proportional to power $(d-2)/d$ of the volume of the smallest mesh element whereas those in~\cite{GraMcL06,KamHuaXu13} are proportional to an average of the volumes of all elements (cf.~\eqref{eq:KamHuaXu13} and~\eqref{eq:lMin:A-Fried}).

-In this paper we use the density function approach to develop bounds on the smallest eigenvalue and the condition number of both the stiffness matrix and the Jacobi preconditioned stiffness matrix for the linear finite element approximation of a general diffusion problem with arbitrary nonuniform meshes.
-The new bound on the smallest eigenvalue of the stiffness matrix is much sharper than that in the original work by \NameCite{Fried73}.
-Moreover, the new results are sharper than those obtained in~\cite{KaHuXu12} in one and two dimensions and comparable in three and higher dimensions.
-In particular, they involve a factor describing the distance of a given element to the boundary and reveal that the mesh concentration near the boundary has less influence on the condition number than the mesh concentration in the interior of the domain.
+In this paper we investigate the density function approach to develop bounds on the smallest eigenvalue and the condition number of both the stiffness matrix and the Jacobi preconditioned stiffness matrix for the linear finite element approximation of a general diffusion problem with arbitrary nonuniform meshes.
+We show that the approach yields a bound on the smallest eigenvalue that is much sharper than in the original work by Fried~\cite{Fri73}.
+Moreover, the new results are even sharper than those obtained in~\cite{KamHuaXu13} in one and two dimensions and comparable in three and higher dimensions.
+In particular, they involve a factor describing the distance of a given element to the boundary and reflect the fact that the mesh concentration near the boundary has less influence on the condition number than the mesh concentration in the interior of the domain.
 This is especially true for the Jacobi preconditioned system where the former has little or almost no influence on the condition number.
-The study shows that the density function approach can be made mathematically rigorous for diffusion problems with a general diffusion matrix and general domains for which an analytical expression of Green's function is generally unavailable.